Muzzie3/Spaced-Repetition/README.md

 Spaced Repetition is a flashcard review web app based on the technique of [Spaced Repetition](https://en.wikipedia.org/wiki/Spaced_repetition), a scientifically proven method to memorize information.
 Use it to memorize everything from vocabulary to equations to historical dates!

 All the flashcard information is stored in the cloud, so you can review your flashcards wherever and whenever you have internet.
 It's a web app: just go to [the website](https://spaced-repetition-online.herokuapp.com) to review, no installation required!

+## Usage

+Click on "New Deck" to create a new "deck" of flashcards.
+The deck starts with a single placeholder card: press "View Deck" to create more.
+Once you have created the flashcards, click "Study" to start studying them.
+I recommend trying to study each deck once per day.
 ## Database Schema

 The MySQL database being used contains a single table: ```cards```.
 This table was created with
  ~~~~
  CREATE TABLE cards (
 	id INT UNSIGNED AUTO_INCREMENT,